When is Winter Love Island on ITV2? Where is it set? Who is the new host?

-We at the moment are simply days away from the Winter version of Love Island.
+We are actually simply days away from the Winter version of Love Island.

-There’s lots of change (and never a lot change in any respect) because the ITV actuality collection seems to embark on its first winter outing.
+There may be numerous change (and never a lot change in any respect) because the ITV actuality sequence appears to be like to embark on its first winter outing.

-Within the change division, there will probably be a brand new location and a brand new host with South Africa and Laura Whitmore stepping in respectively – however in lots of different methods viewers can count on a lot of the identical from the collection, with fashions and Instagrammers searching for love in a villa within the solar.
+Within the change division, there might be a brand new location and a brand new host with South Africa and Laura Whitmore stepping in respectively – however in lots of different methods viewers can count on a lot of the identical from the sequence, with fashions and Instagrammers in search of love in a villa within the solar.

-So, earlier than we ask “winter to do one,” right here’s all the pieces you could know concerning the upcoming collection of Love Island on ITV2…
+So, earlier than we ask “winter to do one,” right here’s every little thing you want to know concerning the upcoming sequence of Love Island on ITV2…

-Laura Whitmore has been confirmed as Love Island’s new host for the January 2020 collection.
+Laura Whitmore has been confirmed as Love Island’s new host for the January 2020 sequence.

 “To say I’m excited to be heading to Cape Town to host Love Island, the biggest show on television, is an understatement,” she stated on her appointment.